Compute

 After this function is enabled, raw logs are uploaded to LTS as the value of the _content_parse_fail_ field.

 Enabling this lets you specify a field as the log time.
-Otherwise, the log time is the time set during ingestion configuration.
+Otherwise, the time set during ingestion configuration is used.

 Single-Line - Completely Regular